ThashmikaX/interview-preparation/previous/quiestions.md

 Evaluating 2 classifier models with imbalanced data" OOP concepts, implementation of OOP concepts (screen shared), linked list, binary tree, AVL tree,,An efficient algorithm to sort the binary string(1,1,1,0,0,1,0,1,0,1,0,0,1), linked list vs array, Asked about final year project(neural networks),Asked about third year project(lot of questions were based on this),asked to create a table for a user(screen shared),SQL query for the table,Why we need oop,Dependency injection in Angular
-"Difference between c and c++, Compiler vs Interpreter, FYP project, DB normalization , Algorithm/ pseudo code to get the missing prime number of a given prime number array. "
+Difference between c and c++, Compiler vs Interpreter, FYP project, DB normalization , Algorithm/ pseudo code to get the missing prime number of a given prime number array. "
 What are the ways to stop an object from instantiating.